 Who can trace grand thoughts back to the experiences from which they spring?
 Who can find the source of the big cataracts?

 We fall into inconsistency, whether we think a great deal, or fail to think at all.
 We think too scantily to make our thoughts cohere, or else we think so much that they form a tangled knot of contradictions.
-Others are bound to contradict themselves, because they don’t think enough.
+Others can’t help but contradict themselves, because they don’t think enough.
 But if I contradict myself, it’s because I have so many thoughts that they can’t help jostling one another.
 I glory in both my mulish consistency and my brainless self-contradictions.

 Those who can’t hold two coherent truths in their head at the one time don’t find it hard to hold a hundred brawling errors.